robertnathe/Eigenvalues/README.md

 2. Inverse Power Iteration: Finds the smallest eigenvalue and its eigenvector.
 3. Rayleigh Iteration: Uses the Rayleigh quotient to quickly converge to an eigenvalue.
 4. QR Hessenberg: Direct method to calculate all eigenvalues and eigenvectors.
+5. Arnoldi Krylov Subspace: Iterative method of calculate all eigenvalues and eigenvectors.

 # Functions